Brainspark1/iTimer2/README.md

 * Pomodoro Mode: Optimize your productivity with the built-in Pomodoro timer.
 Focus on work sessions followed by short breaks to enhance your concentration.
 * Customizable Timer Names: Personalize your timers by giving them custom names, making it easy to identify the task or activity you’re timing.
 * Remaining Time in Menu Bar: Keep an eye on your timer without interrupting your workflow.
 The remaining time is conveniently displayed right in your menu bar.
 * Professional Preferences Page: Fine-tune your experience with iTimer2 using the well-designed Preferences page.
-Customize work and break durations, learn keyboard shorcuts, launch on start, and more.
+Customize work and break durations, learn and change keyboard shorcuts, launch on start, and more.
 * History & Timestamps: Track your productivity with a detailed history of past timers, including timestamps for when each timer was started.
 Monitor your workflow over time and gain insights into your time management.

 ## How to Use